Florence in 1 Day: a guidebook for getting the most out of your visit

 Crossing the Ponte Vecchio you will arrive in front of the large Renaissance style Palazzo Pitti, which dates back to the mid-15th century and is located south of the Arno River.

 It has been the residence of various families of great influence in Florentine life, such as the Pitti, the Medici and the grand dukes of the Tuscan region.
 Nowadays, it houses an important collection of works of art, as well as porcelain, period costumes...
 In fact, it includes a series of museums: the Palatine Gallery, the Gallery of Modern Art, the Costume Museum, the Silver Museum and the Porcelain Museum.
-The Boboli garden is also located inside the palace.
+In addition, inside is the Boboli garden.
+If you have time I suggest you opt for:

-If you were going for more than a day I would recommend you to book your tickets for the Pitti Palace and enjoy each of the collections it houses, but with so little time I would advise you to limit yourself to contemplating the architecture of the building.
+If you were going for more than a day I would recommend that you book your tickets for the Pitti Palace and enjoy each of the collections it houses, but with so little time I would advise you to limit yourself to the architecture of the building.

 Climb up to Piazzale Michelangelo